rajdakin/maze/docs/lang.md

 A key is a keyword, optionally followed by `:` and a keyword.
 Keywords are anything that doesn't contains any of `.:= ` and tab space.
 It is generally lowercase and spaces are replaced by `_`.

-When the game tries to translate a string (for instance `ig.sword.sword`), it first try to get the translation for these states and the key, but if it can't find that translation, it removes the last state (for instance the first `sword.`) and try again (with `ig.sword` with the example).
+When the game tries to translate a string (for instance `ig.sword.sword`), it first try to get the translation for these states and the key, but if it can't find that translation, it removes the last state (for instance the first `sword.`) and try again (with `ig.sword` then `sword` with the example).

 ### What are alternatives?
 When the key contains a `:`, it defines an alternative and not a string anymore.

-Alternatives may be used when you ~want to write less~ have different states and the states make the translation differs.
+Alternatives may be used when you ~want to write less code~ have different states and the states make the translation differs.

 The alternative keyword is what precedes the `:` (and follow the final `.` ), and the alternative name is what follows the `:` (and precedes the `=` part).
 By default, the active alternative is the first alternative defined.